 Simple English definitions for legal terms

-Read a random definition: ratify
+Read a random definition: formula deal

 A no-action letter is a letter from a government agency that says they won't take action against someone if the facts they presented are true.
 People usually ask for these letters from the Securities and Exchange Commission (SEC) when they want to know if they can do something without getting in trouble, like selling stock or using certain marketing techniques.